MixPayProtocol/developers.mixpay.me/docs/guides/integration/using-paylink.md

 1. When customers click the button, jump to our MixPay payment page;
 2. On our MixPay payment page, customers pay the crypto coin;
-3. We will redirect you to your site after the customer finishes the payment.
+3. After success, a non-iframe result page may navigate to `returnTo`.
+Automatic navigation is conditional and is not proof of payment.

 ## Parameters explain